osteele/hackingthelibrary.org/src/pages/lesson-plans/day-4.md

 ## Part II

 We will discuss [Holding a Program in One’s Head]( http://www.paulgraham.com/head.html).
-Come to class prepared to discuss:
+Be ready to discuss:

 * Is there one of these that you feel you’ve mastered?
 * Is there one you’d like to learn?

 We will have studio time.
 After some time of heads down work,  Oliver and I will visit your group, where we’ll want to hear:

-+ Your proposal
+* Your proposal
-+ The steps you will take to get there
+* The steps you will take to get there